jandbp/Trialquizz/README.md

-A simple quizz app for the NSDTA
+A simple quiz app for the NSDTA